A lovely thinnish crust pizza with a spicy kick!

 - In a small bowl combine the instant dry yeast, the 1/4 cup warm water and the sugar.
 Set aside for approximately 5 minutes until you see bubbles forming on the surface.

 - In a large mixing bowl combine the 1 3/4 cup water, the eggs, the ginger ale, the salt, olive oil, and 8 cups of all purpose flour.
 Mix well by hand and then pour in the yeast mixture.
 Knead the dough by hand for approximately 7 - 10 minutes.
-Alternatively, you can always knead the dough in a stand mixer, using the bread hook attachment.
+Alternatively, you can always knead the dough in a stand mixer, using the bread hook attachment, but start kneading it by hand first, for a head start.
 Add more flour as required to create a not too sticky, and not too stiff dough.
+The dough shouldn't be sticking to the side of your bowl.
+You might have to add up to 1/2 cup (75 grams) extra flour.
 See video here.
 Add the 3 tablespoons of olive oil to the dough and mix until combined.
 Will look and feel greasy.
 Cover the bowl with a clean kitchen towel.
-Allow to rise slightly in a draft free place for 60 minutes.
+Allow to rise in a draft free place for 60 minutes.

 - This is enough dough for 4 large pizzas.
 Divide the dough into 4, (it should be approximately 550 grams, per dough) and use only the dough you need.
-You can wrap the rest of the dough in plastic wrap and store in the freezer for another day.
+You can wrap the rest of the dough in plastic wrap, place in a freezer bag and store in the freezer for another day.
+If you prefer to divide the dough into 3 pizzas, each dough should weigh approximately 750 grams.

 - Roll out the pizza dough until it is about 1/2 an inch thick.
 Place it onto an olive oil greased pizza pan.